cyrus/high-dimensional-explorer/README.md

 -----------------------------
 CPU: (Types: PowerPC, Power5, and Intel/AMD x86 CPUs have been tested so far) -For serial operation:
-+Req:	A fast 64-bit CPU.
+*Req:	A fast 64-bit CPU.
-+Rec:	The fastest CPU you can get your hands on.
-HiDEx has not been tested on 32-bit CPUs, but should work.
+*Rec:	The fastest CPU you can get your hands on.
+HiDEx has not been tested on 32-bit CPUs, but it might work.
 -For parallel operation:
-+Req:	A computer with more than one processor in it, the faster the better.
+*Req:	A computer with more than one core/processor in it, the faster the better.
-+Rec:	A computer with 4 or more processors in it, the faster the better.
+*Rec:	A computer with 4 or more cores/processors in it, the faster the better.

 Memory:
-+Req:	2 Gb RAM (the faster the better)
++Req:	2 Gb RAM (the more the better)
-+Rec:	10 Gb or more of RAM (the faster the better)
++Rec:	10 Gb or more of RAM (the more the better)

 Hard Disk:
 +Req:	100 Gb of disk